cognominal/polyomino-app/journal.md

 phind.com.
 I have been unable to use my openai credentials in chatGPT extensions.

-I am trying to follow the instruction of 4o.
+I am trying to follow the instruction of chatGPT 4o.

 <details>
 <summary>wasm-pack build --target web</summary>